Lakewood ARPA Program

 On May 10th, 2021, the U.S. Department of the Treasury announced the American Rescue Plan Act (ARPA) of 2021.
 ARPA provides $350 billion in emergency Coronavirus State and Local Fiscal Recovery Funds (SLFRF) for eligible state, local, territorial, and tribal governments to respond to the COVID-19 emergency.

-The City of Lakewood is considered a metropolitan city and as such has been awarded $13,766,236 in ARPA funding.
+The City of Lakewood is considered a metropolitan city and as such was awarded $13,766,236 in ARPA funding.
 The funding received through ARPA must be obligated to projects by Dec.
-31st, 2024.
+31, 2024.
 The funds must be spent by Dec.
-31st, 2026.
+31, 2026.

 Tiffany Speir